paczos/edami-hac-python/README.md

 ### Performance

 The algorithm was ran 100 times using two different sizes of input data frame and different numbers of clusters.
+In the table there are measurements of execution time in ms.

  |expr|min|lq|mean|median|uq|max|neval|